verse-lab/loom/README_Loom.md

 3. Open VS Code in the VM and open the artifact folder by clicking on "File -> Open Folder..." and selecting the artifact folder (which includes the `Loom` and `Veil` directories) in the `loom` user's home directory.
-4. Open `Loom/CaseStudies/Velvet/VelvetExamples/Examples_Total.lean`, press the
+4. Open `Loom/CaseStudies/Velvet/VelvetExamples/Examples_Total.lean`, press
 Ctrl+Shift+B and select "Lean 4 Server: Restart File".
+5. Check that the file builds successfully.
+For instance, Check that the `prove_correct` on [line 96](./Loom/CaseStudies/Velvet/VelvetExamples/Examples_Total.lean#L96) succeeds.
+(It is fine to see "Trusting SMT solvers" warnings, but there should be no errors.)

 #### Source Code ZIP file